 Table of Contents

-The Artificial Intelligence and Machine Learning (AI & ML) integration into video security solutions has transformed how surveillance is viewed today.
+The Artificial Intelligence and Machine Learning (AI & ML) integration into video security solution for Banks has transformed how surveillance is viewed today.
 Moving from a simple ‘record retrieval ideology to a ‘Livestream-predict-record-retrieve’ mechanism allows users to use the data collected while it is being collected.

 Comparing these intelligent IP-based video security systems with the past analog CCTVs (still in use today, but highly outdated), one thing is for sure.
 With time comes new threats; people become more creative with their abilities and more desperate in their needs.
 To compete with these new threats, technology has to continue evolving.
 What was deemed as a robust security mechanism back in the day is no longer of much value.